jocelynmallon/twitchtv-prezto/README.md

 Notes/Tips:
 -----------

-This requires livestreamer to be installed and in your system PATH.
-If you have issues with permissions due to the default OSX python setup, I suggest installing a new copy of python via homebrew, reload your shell, then install livestreamer with pip.
+This requires streamlink to be installed and in your system PATH.
+If you have issues with permissions due to the default OSX python setup, I suggest installing a new copy of python via homebrew, reload your shell, then install streamlink with homebrew (or pip.)

         brew install python
-        pip install livestreamer
+        brew install streamlink

-By default this plugin executes livestreamer as a background job, to not block use of your shell.
+By default this plugin executes streamlink as a background job, to not block use of your shell.
 You can change this by manually editing the ttv function file, delete the trailing '&' from the following line:

-        exec livestreamer http://www.twitch.tv/$stream_name $stream_qual &
+        exec stream_name http://www.twitch.tv/$stream_name $stream_qual &

 You can change the location of the cached streams list (default is $HOME/.ttvstreams) by adding the environment variable 'TTVSTREAMS' to your shell profile.